rsuppersahabatan/nG-SetEnvIf/README.md

 To enable logging, add `$ng_reason` to the relevant `log_format` directive.

-For best performance, compile nginx `--with-pcre-jit` and add to the main context
+For best performance, add to the main context

 ```Nginx
 pcre_jit on;